 Out of County Warrant

-What happens if you are arrested in one county, but then held in the jail so that you can be transported to another county in Florida?
-Criminal justice attorneys call this type of hold the “OUT OF COUNTY WARRANT (ADMIN021).”
+What happens if you are arrested in one county in Florida but then held in jail so that you can be transported to another county in Florida?
+Criminal justice attorneys call this hold the “OUT OF COUNTY WARRANT (ADMIN021).”

 Florida Statute Section 901.07 explains the process for admission to bail when the arrest occurs in another county.
-Under subjection (1) of Section 901.07, when an arrest by a warrant occurs in a county other than the one in which the alleged offense was committed then:
+Under subsection (1) of Section 901.07, when an arrest by a warrant occurs in a county other than the one in which the alleged offense was committed, then:

-• if the person is arrested, then the person has a right to bail;
+• if the person is arrested, the person has a right to bail;

 • the arresting officer shall inform the person of his or her right to bail; and

-• upon request, shall take the person before a trial court judge or another official of the same county having authority to admit to bail.
+• Upon request, the person shall be taken before a trial court judge or another official of the same county with the authority to admit to bail.

 Furthermore, the official shall admit the person arrested to bail for his or her appearance before the trial court judge who issued the warrant.